Mission: We put people with employment challenges to work.

-Skill building services are activities rendered on a regularly scheduled basis (six hours per day, five days per week) as in alignment with each individual's person centered plan of services and coordinated with other appropriate services or therapies identified in the plan of support.
+Programs: Skill building services are activities provided on a regularly scheduled basis (six hours per day, five days per week) in alignment with each individual's person centered plan of services and coordinated with other appropriate services or therapies identified in the plan of support.
 Services may serve to reinforce skills taught in school, therapy or other settings.
-Target population is persons with developmental disabilities.
-Skill building services are designed to assist individuals with developmental disabilities to increase their economic self-sufficiency and/or engage in meaningful activities such as education, training and/or volunteering.
+Target population is individuals with intellectual/developmental disabilities.
+Skill building services are designed to assist individuals with development disabilities to increase their economic self-sufficiency and/or engage in meaningful activities such as education, training and/or volunteering.
 These services provide knowledge and specialized skill development and/or support.
-Number of persons served - 147 detroit skill building program and 83 westland skill building program.
-75% of persons served participated in paid transitional (time limited) work experience in goodwill's work center to develop appropriate work soft skills for work place environments.
-100% of program trainees developed a person centered plan for personal, social, vocational, and community integration.
+Number of persons served - 126 detroit skill building program and 79 westland skill building program.
+165 persons served participated in paid transitional (time limited) work experience in goodwill's work center to develop appropriate work behaviors and soft skills for community competitive employment.
+100% of program trainees developed a person centered plan or vocational plan for personal, social, vocational, and community integration.

 north oakland career center services - path career counseling and employment persons eligible for temporary aid to needy families (tanf) public assistance recipients and underemployed/unemployed adults and youth.
 Each participant attends job readiness training to develop or enhance their skills to successfully secure and maintain employment.
 Job retention and supportive services are provided to support each participant's employment success.
-The program services also support the unemployed worker seeking employment assistance such as resume development, vocational guidance and job leads through goodwill's employment resource center.
-Served 472 persons under contract with the oakland michigan work agency's path and workforce investment act (wia) programs, 41 youth in summer employment and training services, and 9,902 unemployed and underemployed persons job seekers employment services assistance.
-Facilitated competitive employment for 1,670 individuals earning an average hourly wage rate of $11.
-08.
+The program services also supports unemployed/underemployed persons seeking employment assistance including resume development, career counseling and job leads through goodwill's employment resource center.
+Served 336 persons under contract with the oakland michigan work agency's path and workforce innovation opportunity act (wioa) programs, 76 youth in summer employment and training services, and 7,177 unemployed/ underemployed job seekers employment services assistance.
+Facilitated competitive employment for 714 individuals earning an average hourly wage rate of $11.
+45.

 goodwill industries of greater detroit provided employment & training services in the city of detroit, wayne, oakland and macomb counties.
-Target populations served include persons with severe and persistent mental illness, persons with intellectual/developmental disabilities, at-risk youth, young minority males ages 16-30, unemployed women, chronically unemployed and underemployed, and former offenders.
-Specific services included supports coordination for persons with intellectual/developmental disabilities, adult education services, employment skills training for youth, employment development services for the chronically unemployed, work incentives planning and assistance services for social security disability and social security income beneficiaries, and transitional work experience for work soft skills development for community competitive employment.
+Target populations served include persons with severe and persistent mental illness, at-risk youth, young minority males ages 16-30, unemployed women, chronically unemployed and underemployed, and former offenders.
+Specific services included supports coordination for persons with intellectual/developmental disabilities, adult education services, employment skills training for youth, employment development services for chronically unemployed/underemployed persons, and transitional work experience for work soft skills development for community competitive employment.